OfficeDev/teams-toolkit-samples/large-scale-notification/README.md

-# Overview of the Notification Scale Demo
+# Overview of the Large Scale Notification Bot

 This sample demonstrates the architecture of a Teams notfication bot app created by Teams Toolkit to send individual chat messages to a large number of users in a tenant.
 This app relies on Azure services such as [Durable Function](https://learn.microsoft.com/en-us/azure/azure-functions/durable/durable-functions-overview?tabs=csharp-inproc) and [Service Bus Queue](https://learn.microsoft.com/en-us/azure/service-bus-messaging/service-bus-queues-topics-subscriptions#queues) to handle high volume and speed of notification messaging.